Unhealthy Food Groups —

 5) Meat causes oxidative stress in the body, a key factor in the development of chronic diseases

 - Most meat contains an unhealthy balance of omege-6 to omega-3 fatty acids.
 Excessive amounts of omega-6 fatty acids cause inflammation and oxidative damage in the body leading to the development of chronic diseases, while omega-3 fatty acids have the opposite effect and are anti-inflammatory.22 A healthy ratio of omega-6 to omega-3 is considered to be 2:1 or less.
 An exception to this rule is grass-fed animals.
 They have a more balanced ratio of around 2:1, but please keep in mind all the other risk factors listed here for the consumption of meat products.
 Meat from grass-fed animals still contains animal protein, L-carnitine, and choline, all of which increase cardiovascular disease and cancer risk.
-The American Institute for Cancer Research has reported the typical American diet has up to 15 times more omega-6's than omega-3's in it.

 - All meat contains iron in the form of heme iron.
 This causes oxidative stress and damage to the body.
 Heme iron has been associated with cancer of the colon, rectum, stomach, pancreas, bladder, endometrium and ovaries, prostate, breast and lung, heart disease, rheumatoid arthritis, type 2 diabetes and Alzheimer's disease.23